wg-osr/walkerga.github.io/spells.md

 <ins>Range Philosophy</ins> :
 A human moves 30’ in a turn, so all ranges are in 30’ increment to ease calculation when playing without a grid.

+***The bolden italic words under a spell description are its spell words.
+You can mix and match the spell words you know to create new spells.***